-1.1 After a complaint is received, the Director of Student Affairs will either assign him or herself the role of Investigator, or select an impartial faculty or staff member or third party investigator who has received training in conducting an investigation and the laws regarding discrimination, harassment, and retaliation (the "Investigator").
+1.1 After a complaint is received, the Director of Student Affairs will either assign him or herself the role of Investigator, or select an impartial faculty or staff member or third party investigator who has received training in conducting an investigation and the laws regarding discrimination, harassment, and retaliation

+(the "Investigator").
 The Investigator may have access to legal counsel as determined by the Director of Student Affairs or the Provost.
-In no event will the Investigator be a person who is alleged to have engaged in the complained of behavior (the "Accused"), a person who reports to a person who is the Accused, or a relative of the Accused's supervisor, if applicable.
+In no event will the Investigator be a person who is alleged to have engaged in the complained of behavior (the "Accused"), a person who reports to a person who is the Accused, or a relative of the Accused.
+A copy of the complaint will be provided to the Accused's supervisor, if applicable.

-1.2 After a complaint is received, the Investigator shall determine whether interim measures are necessary during the pendency of any investigation to protect the parties involved.
-Any interim measures will be implemented in a manner that attempts to minimize the burden on the individual making the complaint (the "Complainant").

-1.3 Note: Students denied a requested disability accommodation may appeal the decision through this procedure.
+- 1.2 After a complaint is received, the Investigator shall determine whether interim measures are necessary during the pendency of any investigation to protect the parties involved.
+Any interim measures will be implemented in a manner that attempts to minimize the burden on the individual making the complaint (the "Complainant"). - 1.3 Note: Students denied a requested disability accommodation may appeal the decision through this procedure.
 A neutral investigation will be completed and the President will provide a complete response to such appeals within 10 calendar days.